 "Worry is imagination misplaced." - unknown

-As a child I was always worrying that my body would fail me and I would end up in the ER.
-I had a vivid story in my head that if, for some reason, my medication was no longer available, and I was homeless, and the only place to lay my head was on a hay bale in a barn...that would be the end of Sarah Jo Glewwe.
-I had experienced enough of that kind of fear to inform that imaginative story, but imagination is almost always worse than actuality.
+As a child I worried that my body would fail me.
+My heart held the vivid and frightening story that if, for some reason, my asthma medication was no longer available, or if, by happenstance, I became homeless and the only place to lay my head was on a hay bale in a barn...that would be the end of Sarah Jo Glewwe.
+Frequent trips real-life to the emergency room informed that imaginative story, but imagination is almost always worse than reality.
 I'm still here.

 As a young adult I worried that I would be left behind in the experience-the-world, fall-in-love, have-babies kind of way.
-I thought about the many pieces that needed to fall into place, just so, in order for my life to START, no less flourish.
-I wasn't the sort who had her wedding planned and her kids named from the age of 12, but I did want to live fully.
-The path was so wide-open.
-The pages of the book were so, so blank.
-Along with my enthusiastic dreams and expansive aspirations, my imagination also was full of messy, scary "what-ifs"...and, guess what?
-I did make some messes, and I made a few missteps.
-My path was only illuminated as I took each step.
-I was guided and carried the whole time....even, especially, through the missteps.
+So many things must fall into place, just so, in order for LIFE to START, no less flourish.
+I wasn't the sort who had her wedding planned and her kids names chosen, but I did have a strong desire to live life to the fullest.
+The path ahead of me seemed so wide-open.
+And it was!
+The pages of my book had not yet been written so my imagination filled them with messy, scary "what-ifs".

 Worry tempts me every day.

-On a world-wide scale things are chaotic and unknown, too, with political unrest, threatening rulers, separation and division, and dug-in binary arguments about what facts are even true.
+On a world-wide scale things are chaotic and unknown, too, with political unrest, threatening rulers, separation and division, and dug-in binary arguments about which facts are even true.

 Oh so unpredictable.